 Once you've found a study that's relevant, use the download button on the top right hand side to access a print-friendly version or you can email it to them directly from here.
 Look out for this symbol

-Within the full study details, you can find more information such as who to contact, the exclusion/inclusion criteria and more details.
+In the full study details, you can find information such as who to contact, the exclusion/inclusion criteria, where the study is taking place and specific dates.
 This will help decide whether they're suitable to take part.

 Anyone wishing to participate in research will need to know some important information before making an informed decision.
-These questions are a helpful start.
+Use these questions as a helpful start.

-Understanding Patient Data is a website developed because four in five people do not know how their health data is used.
-It's aim is to explain how and why data can be used for care and research, what’s allowed and what’s not, and how your personal information is kept safe.
+Understanding Patient Data is a website that explains how health data is used.
+It explains how and why data can be used for care and research, what’s allowed and what’s not, and how personal information is kept safe.

-On the homepage you will find an animation which follows the journeys of a patients with cancer, dementia, asthma, diabetes and a heart attack.
-The animations show all the ways in which the information from these patients is used to improve care.
+On the homepage an animation follows the journeys of a patients with cancer, dementia, asthma, diabetes and a heart attack.
+The animations show all the ways in which the data the studies collect is used to improve care.

 Other ways to take part

-Not everyone can participate in a trial, but there are many other ways to help or shape research.
+Not everyone can participate in a study but there are many other ways to help or shape research.